-Congrats, you’ve made it to the onsite interview!
-There is only one more (fairly large) step between you & your dream job.
-How can you make sure that you nail the onsite and turn that interview into an offer?
-We created a list of the 113 most asked data science interview questions so you can prepare for your onsite interview and know that you’ll be coming in with confidence.
+Get all of the practice you need for your upcoming data science onsite interview so that you can turn that interview into an offer.
+We created a list of the 113 most asked data science interview questions so you know that you’ll be coming in with confidence.

 - Accenture question – What is linear regression?